 Considering my needs and prior technical experience, WordPress seemed to be a good fit.
 However, if you are partial to Drupal for a reason, there’s no harm in thinking that way.
 Drupal is a great platform for tech-heads, with all the customisation and design flexibility on offer.
 Adding to your convenience, Drupal 8 module development has been made more effortless and simpler.

 When I decided on the WordPress platform (Joomla and Drupal have too steep of a learning curve for me), I looked at all free and paid WordPress templates.
 I looked for templates whose design and style suits the content of WomenHomeBusiness.com and how I envision the site to look like.
 In addition to the aesthetics, my main criteria for selecting the template is to determine how easy it will be to customize.
 Some themes are easier to configure than others, so I tried looking for those where I don’t need to master CSS or php to be able to change the theme to incorporate the customization I want.

 Read the feedback of others in various forums to see the pros and cons of using the CMS you are most interested in.
 I highly recommend checking out the Content Management Systems section of WebmasterWorld.com, which typically offers discussions on various types of CMS.

 3. Search for an inexpensive (and there are even free) templates for your chosen CMS.

 Start looking for template/s that already allows for what you need.
 Or find those that you think can be easy enough to customize to suit your needs.

-4. Configure the theme design based on how you want to present your content and how you want its aesthetics to look including colors.
+4. Configure the theme design based on how you want to present your content and how you want its aesthetics to look at including colors.

 If you are going to buy a template, do not just consider the design and aesthetics.
-Consider availability of free customer support, including an active forum of users of the theme.
+Consider the availability of free customer support, including an active forum of users of the theme.

 Of course, the level of customization – and how far you want to push the template to avoid making it look the same for hundreds of other sites using it – depends on your skills and willingness to learn.